FDio/csit/docs/report/vpp_performance_tests/csit_release_notes.rst

      using WRK to the HTTP static server plugin measuring connections per second and requests per second.

+   - **Changed methodology of dot1q 2n tests**: dot1q encapsulation is now used
+     on both links of SUT.
+Previously dot1q was used only on a single link with the other link carrying untagged Ethernet frames.
+This change results in slightly lower throughput in CSIT-1908 for these tests.

 #.
 TEST FRAMEWORK

    - **CSIT PAPI Support**: Finished conversion of CSIT VAT L1 keywords to